Tpatt14/Elk-Stack-Project/README.md

 -sudo docker attach container (name of the container)

--cd /etc/ansible/ (path to directory where playbook sare located)
+-cd /etc/ansible/ (path to directory where playbooks are located)

 -ansible-playbook elk.yml (configures Elk-Server and starts the Elk container on the Elk-Server)

 -cd /etc/ansible/files

--ansible-playbook filebeat-playbook.yml (install Filebeat and Metricbeat)
+-ansible-playbook filebeat-playbook.yml (runs the filebeat playbook, same command can be used for metricbeat playbook)

 -open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Portal